How Grenfell will affect Kensington and Chelsea's local elections

-Those watching for signs of upheaval in Kensington and Chelsea Council will have their eyes fixed on the votes coming from the north of the borough in the local election polls .
+Those watching for signs of upheaval in Kensington and Chelsea Council will have their eyes fixed on the votes coming from the south of the borough in the local election polls .

 The royal borough is often described as the Conservative Party 's 'crown jewel,' but it faces a challenge from an emboldened Labour which is hoping to grab Tory safe-seats across London.